 As at the date of this report, the Group did not have an Audit Committee.
 The Board considers that due to the Group's size, an audit committee's functions and responsibilities can be adequately and efficiently discharged by the Board as a whole, operating in accordance with the Group's mechanisms designed to ensure independent judgement in decision making.

 Retirement, election and continuation in office of directors

-Ms Jan Macpherson and Mr Zimin Zhang are directors retiring by rotation who, being eligible, may offer herself or himself for re-election at the Annual General Meeting.
+Mr Lindsay Dudfield and Ms Junmei Xu are directors retiring by rotation who, being eligible, may offer himself or herself for re-election at the Annual General Meeting.

 COMPANY SECRETARY INFORMATION